-Moodle4Me is a web-based interface used in distance education classes and classes with a web component.
+Moodle4Me is a Learning Management System (LMS) used in distance education classes and classes with a web component.
 At the beginning of each semester, Enrollment Services will email students enrolled in online courses information on how to get their username, pin (password), and directions for logging into Moodle4Me.
 Classes become accessible on the first day of school.